snake3276120/ito_privacy_policy/Actual_Readme.md

 While this game is indeed complete, I must admit that it is kinda boring.
 As the developer behind this project, I make this statement because it is essentially a side project.
 My motivation and objective lie in traversing the entire path of game development, starting from scratch and concluding with its release.
 Therefore, for us, it represents more of a "from 0 to 1" experience rather than a pursuit of immediate financial success.

 I have decided to partially open-source the project, specifically the game code and data objects.
 However, assets, scenes, prefabs, and similar elements will not be included.
+A

-Additionally, I aim to share the insights and lessons I have gained throughout this process.
+In this article, I am sharing some technical/implementation details, and lessons I have learnt throughout this process.
 My hope is that these resources can provide assistance not only for your own projects but also for your professional growth and aspirations.

 Source can be found in this Github repo: <https://github.com/snake3276120/ito_privacy_policy>.
-Don't laugh at me, the `REAMDME.MD` is a privacy policy, this post is also written in Markdown and it's kept in the same repo, called `Actual_Readme.md` lol.
+Don't laugh at me, the `REAMDME.MD` is a privacy policy.
+This post is also written in Markdown and it's kept in the same repo, called `Actual_Readme.md` lol.
 Source codes are in `.\src`.

 ### About Myself

-I am currently located in the Greater Toronto Area, specifically Markham, Ontario, Canada.
+I am currently located in the Greater Toronto Area, specifically Markham.
 In 2013, I graduated from the University of Toronto with a Bachelor's degree in Electrical Engineering.

 I am employed full time as a lead level software engineer at a multinational corporation listed on the NYSE.
-While it may not be considered a FAANG (Facebook, Amazon, Apple, Netflix, Google) or similar top-tier company, it holds a prominent position in the industry.
+While it may not be considered a FAANG or similar top-tier company, it holds a prominent position in the industry.
 Prior to my current role, I have worked as a software developer in various domains.
 Additionally, I have a background of three years as an IC Test Engineer, which aligns with my educational background, albeit not as personally fulfilling.

 Throughout my life, I have been an avid gamer, starting from the tender age of five.
 However, with the arrival of my first child in 2021, my gaming activities have been greatly reduced, although I still manage to find time to play video games, almost on a daily basis, but with much less time.